mendix/docs/content/en/docs/partners/siemens/mindsphere/mindsphere-app-service.md

 {{< figure src="/attachments/partners/siemens/mindsphere/mindsphere-app-service/call-rest.png" alt="Authentication" >}}

 However, authentication will only be successful if the correct credentials are provided to the **Access token** action.
-This requires the following to be set in the **_Use me** folder of the *Insights HubIIotAuthenticator* module:
+This requires the following to be set in the **_Use me** folder of the *InsightsHubIIotAuthenticator* module:

 * **TokenURL** – this is the *TokenURL* from the binding keys you generated
 * **ClientID** – this is the *clientID* from the binding keys you generated